aklipf/academic.github.io/content/publications/graph-ijcai23.md

----
++++
-title: "Optimized crystallographic graph generation for material science"
+title = "Optimized crystallographic graph generation for material science" date = 2023-08-01 authors = ["A. Klipfel", "Y. Fregier", "A. Sayede","Z. Bouraoui"] [extra] location = "Macao, China" publisher = "IJCAI 2023" pdf = "/articles/graph-ijcai23.pdf"
----
++++

+# Optimized crystallographic graph generation for material science

 This article presents a Python package for generating graphs of periodic materials on a GPU.
 The package is compatible with pytorch.

 Github link: [crystallographic_graph](https://github.com/aklipf/mat-graph)